Some remarks on $K_0$ of noncommutative tori: Generators of the groups of noncommutative tori

-From Elliott's computation of image of traces for noncommutative tori and the fact that the trace $Tr : \K_0(A_\theta) \rightarrow \R$ is injective for totally irrational $\theta$, we can use the main theorem and \ref{elpwmain} to compute explicit generators of $\K_0(A_\theta)$ for all $\theta$.
-We will explain the 3-dimensional and 4-dimensional cases in details and the $n \ge 5 $ case will be just simple extrapolation of these two examples.
+From Elliott's computation of the image of the traces for noncommutative tori and the fact that the trace $\Tr : \K_0(A_\theta) \rightarrow \R$ is injective for totally irrational $\theta$, we can use Theorem \ref{moritaprojective} and Theorem \ref{elpwmain} to compute explicit generators of $\K_0(A_\theta)$, for all $\theta$.

-We recall the following facts which will play the key role.
-These facts are due to Elliott (taken from \cite{Elliott2008}):
+We recall the following facts which will play a key role. \begin{thm}[Elliott] Let $\theta$ be a skew-symmetric real $n\times n$ matrix.
+Then $\Tr(\K_0(A_\theta))$ is the range of the “exterior exponential”